-UNEP FI is engaged in cross-cutting work on energy efficiency finance, with investors and banks, steering international policy dialogues including in the G20 and with the European Commission.
+The UN Environment Finance Initiative (UNEP FI) is engaged in cross-cutting work on energy efficiency finance, with investors, banks and insurers, steering international policy dialogues including in the G20 and with the European Commission.
 In parallel, UNEP FI reaches out to financial institutions, individually or through various networks, to support this developing work, give more importance to energy efficiency, and scale up their energy efficiency financing.

 UNEP FI’s main areas of work on energy efficiency finance include:

 - Promotion of Energy Efficiency Finance in the G20

 - Global mobilization of investors and banks on energy efficiency